jonelpareja/Jonel-Cloud-Computing-Projects/README.md

 7.1.4.
 AWS Glue Data Catalog: For creating a centralized metadata repository.

 7.1.5.
-AWS Glue Crawler: For automatically populating the Data Catalog.
+AWS Glue Crawler: This is used to automatically populate the data catalog.

 7.1.6.
 AWS Athena: To query the cataloged data in S3, standard SQL is used to generate descriptive statistics.